GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 When using lists with :class:`~graphinglib.SmartFigure`, the following rules apply to list length:

-**Shorter than number of non-empty subplots:**
+**Shorter than number of subfigures drawn by the SmartFigure:**
     The list is padded with the default value for that property.
-For example, if you have 4 subplots but only provide 2 values in a list, the remaining 2 subplots will use the default value.
+For example, if you have 4 subfigures but only provide 2 values in a list, the remaining 2 subfigures will use the default value.

-**Equal to number of non-empty subplots:**
+**Equal to number of subfigures drawn by the SmartFigure:**
     Perfect!
-Each value maps exactly to one subplot.
+Each value maps exactly to one subfigure.

-**Longer than number of non-empty subplots:**
+**Longer than number of subfigures drawn by the SmartFigure:**
     An error is raised.
-The list cannot have more values than there are subplots.
+The list cannot have more values than there are subfigures.

 **Special case - Nested SmartFigures:**
-    When a subplot contains a nested :class:`~graphinglib.SmartFigure`, this object will count as a non-empty subplot.
+    When a subfigure contains a nested :class:`~graphinglib.SmartFigure`, that nested figure still counts as one entry in the list mapping.
+Likewise, a child SmartFigure spanning multiple cells still counts as one entry.
 As such, you may need to pad your lists with any value to account for nested figures which control their own properties and will ignore this parameter.

 .. note::
-    The number of non-empty subplots corresponds to the number of subplots that will actually be drawn.
-This excludes subplots set to ``None`` (not drawn) but includes subplots that are drawn but empty (e.g. set to ``[]``).
-Subplots that span multiple rows or columns are also counted as one subplot.
-To get the number of non-empty subplots, use the :py:meth:`~graphinglib.SmartFigure.__len__` method.
+    The number of subfigures drawn by the SmartFigure corresponds to the number of child plots or nested figures that will actually be drawn.
+This excludes positions set to ``None`` but includes positions that are drawn but empty (for example, set to ``[]``).
+Subfigures that span multiple rows or columns are also counted as one subfigure.
+For a SmartFigure used as a layout, the :py:meth:`~graphinglib.SmartFigure.__len__` method returns this number.
+For a SmartFigure used as a single plot, :py:meth:`~graphinglib.SmartFigure.__len__` instead returns the number of plotted elements in that plot.

 Properties That Accept ``ListOrItem``
 --------------------------------------